 As you can see, inheritance taxes change considerably depending on the tax category.

-Because of this, you should think carefully about how to plan your estate to lower your inheritance tax liability.
+Because of this, you should think carefully about how to plan your estate to lower your inheritance tax in Spain liability.

 Here are some examples of actions your lawyer might suggest: